nortikin/sverchok/docs/nodes/analyzer/wave_paint.rst

   neighbour vertices is the Euclidean distance between such vertices.
 The length of step between neighbour faces is calculated as Euclidean distance between the centers of such faces.
-This input will contain 0 for initially selected faces as well as for obstacle faces.
+This input will contain 0 for initially selected faces as well as for obstacle faces and -1 for elements which are unreachable from selected ones.
 - **StartIdx**.
 For each face (or vertex) of the mesh, this contains the index of one of initially selected faces / vertices, which is the nearest from this face / vertex, in terms of the shortest path described above.